ankush56/Terraform-advanced3--Multiple-modules/modules-demo/README.md

 ## Terraform modules encapsulate groups of resources dedicated to one task, reducing the amount of code you have to develop for similar infrastructure components.

-##### Modules are containers for multiple resources that are used together.
-A module consists of a collection of .tf and/or .tf.json files kept together in a directory.

-#### Modules are the main way to package and reuse resource configurations with Terraform.

 #### Problems that Terraform Modules Solve?

+**Code Repetition**
+**Lack of code clarity and compliance**

 **The Root Module**
 > Every Terraform configuration has at least one module, known as its root module, which consists of the resources defined in the .tf files in the main working directory.

 **Child Modules**
-A Terraform module (usually the root module of a configuration) can call other modules to include their resources into the configuration.
+> A Terraform module (usually the root module of a configuration) can call other modules to include their resources into the configuration.
 A module that has been called by another module is often referred to as a child module.

 Child modules can be called multiple times within the same configuration, and multiple configurations can use the same child module.